inglada/iota2/doc/source/iota2_samples_management.rst

 runs
 ----

 The parameter run ``do not influence the sampling strategy``.
 However, sampling will be repeated in order to reduce bias during selection.
 When it is superior to 1, several runs with different random training/validation split are done, and the reported classification accuracy is averaged over the different runs.
-A confidence interval (`t-test <https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.t.html>`_) for each coefficient measuring the classification's quality is then computed.
+Once iota²'s runs are done, a report file called ``RESULTS.txt`` is generated in the ``/final`` directory and contains the mean of confusion matrix, and the mean of derivated coefficients : Kappa, Overall-Accuracy, user/producer accuracy.
+These coefficients allow users to establish the classifications quality.
+If the ``runs`` parameter ``is superior to 1``,  coefficients are framed by a 95% (`t-test <https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.t.html>`_)'s confidence interval measuring the mean's variability.

 .. _cloud_threshold: